georgeyandem/EcoChargeFinder/README.md

 #### `DetailsPresenter.jsx`
 - Description: Presenter for the DetailsView.
-- Features:
-  - Add to Menu button functionality.
+- Features:No additional logic, simply renders the DetailsView.

 #### `HomePresenter.jsx`
 - Description: Presenter for the HomeView.
 - Features: No additional logic, simply renders the HomeView.

-#### `SearchPresenter.jsx`
+#### `MapWithSearchPresenter.jsx`
-- Description: Presenter for the SearchView.
+- Description: Presenter for the Search, Search Results and the map.
 - Features: No additional logic, simply renders the SearchView.
+  -Features:
+    - Reads user input from the search bar.
+    - Provides search results upon clicking the search icon or  pressing Enter.

-#### `SidebarPresenter.jsx`
+#### `TopBarPresenter.jsx`
-- Description: Presenter for the TopbarView.
+- Description: Presenter for the navbar, Search Results and the map.
-- Features:
-  - Number of guests change functionality.
-  - Dish link click functionality.
-  - Remove dish functionality.
+  - Features:No additional logic, simply renders the topBarView.

 ### Model